ygryadit/LiftConceptSketches3D/README.md

 ```
 # Description
 The code consists of two parts the MatLab code for straight strokes reconstruction *StraightStrokesMatLab* and Python code for curved stroke recosntruction in *CurvedStrokesPython*.
-See the README.nd files for detailed description of each of the parts.
+See the README.md files for detailed description of each of the parts.

 # Input datasets